-More than two months after Black Lives Matter Toronto halted the city's Pride Parade to protest racism within the LGBT community, Pride Toronto has issued a public apology.
+More than two months after Black Lives Matter Toronto halted the city's pride parade to protest racism within the LGBTQ community, Pride Toronto has issued a public apology.

-During the protest, BLMTO handed Pride a list of demands including banning cops in uniform from marching in future parades, increased funding for Blockorama (a party for LGBT people of colour), space and funding for Queer Black Youth, and a commitment to increase representation of people of colour on staff.
+During the protest, BLMTO handed pride a list of demands including banning cops in uniform from marching in future parades, increased funding for Blockorama (a party for LGBTQ people of color), space and funding for Queer Black Youth, and a commitment to increase representation of people of color on staff.

 The organization then held two town hall meetings, where racism was discussed.